 Regardless of your entertainment choice, the bigger screen compared with phones means a better viewing experience for all.
 I like to download the latest TV shows to my Chromebook so my wife and I can watch them together on a plane or train ride.
 A headphone splitter is essential as are noise cancelling headphones when external noise is a factor like when you are sitting over the wing of the airplane.

 The ASUS Flip Chromebook even lets you stand up the device in tabletop mode for watching videos.
-Alternatively, the incredibly powerful Pixel by Google has an HD quality screen and matching video card.
+Alternatively, the incredibly powerful Google Pixelbook (formerly called the Pixel) has an HD quality screen, all day batter, and Pixelbook pen included.
 As you know, shorter flights often offer zero in-flight entertainment and some airlines are removing their seat-back screens when they roll out streaming services.
 While the in-flight WiFi with personal device content streaming is a cool idea for smart phone usage, it may be slightly trickier to get working on a Chromebook.

 While you are on the road you may need to reserve hotel rooms, modify your flight reservations, book a day tour, or even secure a rental car.
 All of these things can be accomplished on your smart phone, but it is so much faster and easier on a real computer.

 I’ve tried most of the major travel booking apps like Expedia and Booking.com as well as airlines like United and Ryanair.
 While they are fine for basic research and good for looking up your confirmations, they are often a pain to book and pay for travel.
 Plus when I don’t have a real physical keyboard I get frustrated selecting dates on a pop-up calendar as well as typing my home addresses and travel identification details.